Board of Directors

 Devorah Vester Borenstein is an appellate attorney in Boston who helps persons with mental illness regain their agency, liberty and dignity.
 In July 2019, she had a double mastectomy after a local recurrence.
 Devorah always knew she did not want breast reconstruction, and feels fortunate that her breast surgeon – who told her about the flat movement – honored her choice.
 Devorah’s closely held values of integrity, transparency and individual autonomy make her an incredible asset to the NPOAS Board.
 Her goal at NPOAS is to bring all parties to the table – doctors, legislators, health insurers and patients – to make certain that in every state a woman’s right to full disclosure and informed consent is protected, and her decision to go flat is respected.

-Shana Whitehead is a wife, mother of four, and a Director of Operations for a publicly traded REIT.
+Shana Whitehead is a wife, mother of four, and VP of Property Management Operations with DLP Real Estate Management.
 Shana was diagnosed with Breast Cancer in January 2018.
 As a part of the treatment plan, Shana had a double mastectomy with tissue expanders placed in July of 2018.
 After one year with tissue expanders and suffering from BII symptoms, Shana made the decision to have them removed and decided on a flat closure.
 Shana was denied a flat result and moved forward with a revision in September 2019.
 As a result of her experience, she decided to make it her mission to advocate for women and their right to be fully informed about flat closure and acceptable outcomes.

 Hi, I am BethAnne King.
 My interest in this movement is personal.
 I was denied the flat surgery I wanted and was inspired to establish Breastless and Beautiful, a social support group for mastectomy survivors.
 This group’s focus is body acceptance, regardless of surgical results.
 Members talk about adjusting to their changed bodies and new normal, since breast cancer.
 The validation and sisterhood there is healing and helpful.